ThaumRystra/method-hooks/README.md

 # Testing

-Run tests with `velocity test-package ./`
+If using the `velocity-cli` tool run tests with `velocity test-package ./`

+To test using meteor's cli use `VELOCITY_TEST_PACKAGES=1 meteor test-packages --driver-package velocity:console-reporter ./`